Writing a macOS Finder "action" extension with Swift 6 concurrency

 import Synchronization

-// This is a function that will instantiate our actor, pass it a URL from
+// This is a helper function that will instantiate our actor, call it with the url from Finder that

 func extract(_ url: URL) async throws -> URL? {